Explosive Diarrhea After Eating: 9 Causes Explained.

 Bile acid diarrhea (BAD) is a common and underdiagnosed condition.
 Bile acid diarrhea occurs when your intestine cannot handle bile acid properly.

-This results in diarrhea with characteristic severe urgency and can present in the form of explosive diarrhea after eating.
+This results in diarrhea with characteristic severe urgency and can present as explosive diarrhea after eating.

 Interestingly, several studies stated that about 50% of patients with IBS with diarrhea (IBS-D) suffer from BAD. (ref1, ref2).